The eyes form a central element of beauty that we focus upon during normal face-to-face conversation.

 Blepharoplasty surgery is usually associated with only mild post-operative discomfort, with the majority of patients not needing pain medication stronger than that which is available over the counter without a prescription.

 Generally patients are able to continue with their normal daily activities the day after the operation.
 However, we do recommend that you refrain from driving for a week post-surgery.
 Your eyes may feel gritty, dry and extra sensitive to bright light during this time.

 While bleeding is very uncommon after a blepharoplasty operation, it is quite common that patients experience bruising around the eyes.
-In general, the bruising is most visible during your first week of recovery, but it may continue up to two weeks.
-Because the appearance of the bruising can be undesirable in social or work situations, we do recommend that you take the two weeks after your surgery off of work, although after one week you can return to work with the help of camouflage make-up, if you would like.
-We advise you to refrain from physical exertion for a month after your operation to cut down on swelling, bleeding and bruising.
+Bruising is most visible during your first week of recovery, and will subside in 2 weeks.
+Patients often return to work 2 weeks post surgery, while others feel comfortable returning after 1 week.
+We advise you to refrain from physical exertion for 1 month after your operation to help the healing process.

-If your eyelids are drooping, sagging, or have excess skin that is making you unhappy with your appearance, blepharoplasty might be ideal for you!
-Please don’t hesitate to contact The Plastic Surgery Clinic & Medispa and book an initial consultation with Dr Reddy.
-We proudly offer superior-quality blepharoplasty to patients from throughout the Upper North Shore and the Lower North Shore, as well as the entire Metropolitan Sydney region.
+If your eyelids are drooping, sagging, or have excess skin that is making you unhappy with your appearance, blepharoplasty may be the right treatment for you.
+We proudly offer eyelid surgery to patients throughout the Upper North Shore and the Lower North Shore region, as well as the entire Metropolitan Sydney area.